 Ph.D., Sociology, University of Colorado Boulder

 University of Colorado Boulder

 Boulder, CO 80309-0483

-Skills and Expertise: Hazards, Disasters, Children and Youth, Marginalized Populations, Qualitative Methods, Community Resilience
+Skills and Expertise: Hazards, Disasters, Children and Youth, School Safety, Marginalized Populations, Qualitative Methods, Interdisciplinary Methods, Convergence Research

 Brief Biography: Lori Peek is director of the Natural Hazards Center and professor in the Department of Sociology at the University of Colorado-Boulder.
 She studies vulnerable populations in disaster and has conducted field investigations in the aftermath of the 9/11 terrorist attacks, Hurricane Katrina, the BP Oil Spill, the Christchurch earthquakes, the Joplin tornado, Superstorm Sandy, and Hurricane Matthew.
 She is currently co-leading a National Science Foundation-funded workshop series on methods of interdisciplinary disaster research and she is a member of the social science team for the National Institute of Standards and Technology Center of Excellence for Risk Based Community Resilience Planning.
 She is also working on several ongoing projects related to children’s health and well-being before, during, and after disaster.